Executive Summary

 Financial Fortress: EXCEPTIONAL

-With $5.1B in cash against virtually zero debt, Copart has one of the strongest balance sheets in corporate America.
-The net cash position of ~$5.0B represents approximately 15% of the current market cap.
-On an enterprise value basis (market cap minus net cash), CPRT trades at ~$27.9B -- substantially lower than headline market cap suggests.
+Zero long-term debt. $5.1B in cash = 15.8% of market cap.
+New $1.25B unsecured revolving credit facility (undrawn, maturing 2031) for M&A optionality.
+On an enterprise value basis (market cap minus net cash), CPRT trades at ~$27.1B -- substantially lower than headline market cap.

 This cash provides: